-Now when it comes to reps and sets and length of hold I get people to hold for 5 to 10 seconds.
-If they have no stress or strain on the back they can progress to 20 seconds.
-I end up getting them to do 2 repetitions and they can progress to 3 repetitions and just one set.
+Now when it comes to reps and sets and length of hold, I get people to hold for 5 to 10 seconds.
+If they have no stress or strain on the back, they can progress to 20 seconds.
+I get them to do two repetitions, and they can progress to 3 repetitions and just one set.

-I am focusing on the side bending that is happening in the thoracic spine and I am trying to open things up in this thoracic spine area and looking at getting more of a stretch in the upper part of the lats as opposed to the lower part of the lats.
+I am focusing on the side bending happening in the thoracic spine, and I am trying to open things up in this thoracic spine area and looking at getting more of a stretch in the upper part of the lats as opposed to the lower part of the lats.

-The Level 3 that I will end up progressing people to is getting them to bring their arms overhead and I get them to rotate.
+The Level 3 that I will end up progressing people to is getting them to bring their arms overhead, and I will get them to rotate.

-If I am working on that right side lat I will get them to rotate clockwise through the trunk bringing the arms overhead with thoracic rotation.
+Suppose I am working on that right side later.
+I will get them to rotate clockwise through the trunk bringing the arms overhead with thoracic rotation.